 Here are our 12 reasons

-Did we tell you about the Serengeti sunsets?
+Did we tell you about the Serengeti sunsets, especially special if you’ve just run the Serengeti Marathon!
 After a day of adventure in the green-and-golden grasslands of the Serengeti, there’s nothing better than grabbing a cold beer and watching as the sun paints a different landscape in the sky for you every evening.
 From azure and blue to pink and apricot, the sun colours in the sky with a palette of beautiful hues and etched silhouettes of acacia and feeding giraffes.
 It’ll bring out the artist in you.

 If you’re a cat person, you’ll be in your element.
 In many of Tanzania’s national parks, you’re likely to get up close to lions, leopard and cheetah but, don’t worry, you won’t be lunch (we haven’t lost one yet).
 If pups are more your thing, we’ve got you covered; the almost-extinct wild dogs are now gaining a pawhold.
 And if you’re a dikdik person, like us, then all your dreams will come true (Shhhh!
 They’re really shy.)

 Tarangire Bush Elephants

 We should try to be more like Tanzania’s elephants.
 They’re intelligent, loyal, family-oriented and crazy beautiful.They do their awesome elephant thing to excess at Tanzania’s less-visited Tarangire National Park, home to the Tarangire Elephant Project.
 The Project is working hard to protect migration corridors for these magnificent animals, which are at risk of poaching.